jpcs/data.xq/README.md

 #### Params

-* $v: A value, which must have been created by this library.
+* $v as  item(): A value, which must have been created by this library.

 #### Returns